HousedHorse/reli2732-final/questions.md

 1. A Thirthankara can be translated as a maker of fords.
 It is a religious teacher in Jainism.
     - A) True
     - B) False
+1. Bhakti is the only Hindu path of liberation that is available to both men and women.
+    - A) True
+    - B) False
 1. Parinirvana comes before nirvana.
     - A) True
     - B) False